smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 {% endhighlight %}

 Immutable classes strongly affect how users interact with them.
-They can reinforce readonly parts of the system and highlight how you actually want data to be updated.
+They can reinforce readonly parts your API and highlight how you want data to be updated.

-Generics: A different Animal
+Generics: A Different Animal
 ===============================================================================

+Generics are an extremely powerful way to stay flexible while remaining strongly typed.
-When using generics I try to include any applicable constraints.
-They don't come up often, but the little extra treatment to add constraints ensures they types they contain match your expectations.
-If nothing else I find them [fun](#generics-fun) to strictly enforce strong typing.
+Adding constraints to generic parameters, ensure the types used with your class match your expectations.
+If nothing else I find the constraints are a [fun](#generics-fun) way to strictly enforce strong typing.

 {% highlight csharp %}
 // T is both an Exception and has a default constructor